vertexproject/synapse/docs/synapse/devguides/power-ups.rst

     complete.
 0 nodes in 4 ms (0/sec).
     storm>

-**Storm** commands may specify command line arguments using a convention which is similar (although not identical to) Python's ``argparse`` library.
+**Storm Commands** may specify command line arguments using a convention which is similar (although not identical to) Python's ``argparse`` library.

 A more complex command declaration::